-This easy pulled pork recipe uses sweet smoked paprika and cumin along with mustard, garlic, and brown sugar.
+This easy pulled pork recipe also uses sweet smoked paprika for a BBQ flavor, along with cumin, mustard, garlic, and brown sugar.
 There are directions for cooking the pork in either a slow cooker or an Instant Pot, but you could use a Dutch oven as well.
-And try using other smoky seasonings instead of—or, as long as you don’t go overboard, in addition to—the paprika to impart a different smoky dimension to the meat.
+And try using other smoky seasonings instead of—or, as long as you don’t go overboard, in addition to—the paprika to impart a different dimension to the meat.
 Get the BBQ Pulled Pork recipe.

 Break Out the Barbecue Sauce

 Barbecue sauce can’t help but evoke the grill, and many sauces already have smoky elements to balance sweet and spicy flavors.
 Slather some on ribs, chicken, plant-based proteins, even burgers, and you’ll feel like you cooked out even if you were actually inside the whole time.